 Dr. Mehmet Oz is under attack from all sides, as controversy has been building for some time over his peddling of so-called miracle weight loss supplements.
 This time, a medical student has launched a public crusade to take Dr. Oz down, Business Insider reported.

-Benjamin Mazer, a third-year medical student at the University of Rochester, is disgusted by what he considers Dr. Oz's abuse of his sterling Harvard Medical School credentials to shill weight-loss supplements and pills that Mazer says are useless.
+Benjamin Mazer, a third-year medical student at the University of Rochester, is disgusted by what he considers Dr. Oz's abuse of his sterling Ivy League credentials to shill weight-loss supplements and pills that Mazer says are useless.

 "Dr. Oz has something like four million viewers a day," said Mazer.
 "The average physician doesn't see a million patients in their lifetime.
 That's why organized medicine should be taking action."